Category Archives: Reading Enrichment

 Step 3: Download your project and share it with your teacher

-1 – Veteran’s Day is November 11th, visit this website to learn more about the history of Veterans Day
+2. Veteran’s Day is November 11th, visit this website to learn more about the history of Veterans Day.
+Record 5 details about the history of veteran’s day to your recording page.

 Greeting.
-Don’t forget to make sure you’re using the correct form and spelling of the person’s name, as well as anyone else’s mentioned in the note.
+Don’t forget to make sure you’re using the correct form and spelling of the person’s name.
+Put a comma after the greeting.

 • Dear Aunt Sharon and Uncle Bob,